PhilippOesch/MappedRefVue/README.md

 ...
 ```

 Let's imagine a small calculator.
-We have two input, *a* and *b*.
+We have two inputs, *a* and *b*.
 Let's create references for these two inputs.

 ```ts
 const a = ref(0);
 const b = ref(0);
 ```

-Next we create the two inputs within the template.
+Next, we create the two inputs within the template.
 ```html
 <template>
    ...